intmus/intas19-20/_29-borrowed-chords/dictation2.md

 ### Instructions for practice

 At the piano, play through these progressions.
-Then, for comparison, play what they would sound like without the borrowed chords (i.e. in the more "normal" way, such as chord IV instead of borrowed chord iv in a major.
+Then, for comparison, play what they would sound like without the borrowed chords (i.e. in the more "normal" way, such as chord IV instead of borrowed chord iv in a major key.
 The trick to learning to hear different color is to be 100% familiar with the “expected” chords so you can understand how how the borrowed chord changes the color of the harmony.